OlegVasil/FindPareGame/README.md

 # FindPareGame
-A simple card game in JS. :)
+A simple card game on JS. :)